-The control valve extends and retracts the wedge to split the wood.
+These models have a single spool control valve that extends and retracts the wedge to split the wood.
 The lever on the valve has three positions-Extend, Neutral, and Retract.

-Fig. 10-Splitter Control Valve
+Fig. 10-Splitter Control Valve Horizontal

 - 1. Push the lever forward (toward the wood) and hold to extend the wedge and split the wood. - 2.
 Pull the lever fully back to retract the wedge.
 When retracting, a detent holds the lever until the wedge / push block fully returns, providing hands-free operation. - 3.
 Once the wedge is fully retracted, the lever spring-returns to neutral.